Vegan Frosted Animal Crackers (Bunny Cookies)

 - vegan nonpareils

-Cover part of your counter with parchment paper (tape it down at the corners with scotch tape if it tries to curl at the edges).
+Prepare your Surface.
+Cover part of your counter or a large baking sheet with a rolling mat or parchment paper.
+You can tape down the parchment paper at the corners with scotch tape if it tries to curl at the edges.
+This area is for you to place the dipped cookies.

+Melt Chocolate.
 Melt half the vegan white chocolate (4 ounces or 110g) either in a double boiler or in the microwave.
-If you use the microwave, only set it for 30 seconds each time and stir in between each time.
-Once you stir it and see no more chunks, it’s ready.
+If you use the microwave, only set it for 30 seconds each time, and stir in between.
+Once it’s smnooth, it’s done.
 You’ll want to work quickly at this stage so that your chocolate doesn’t start to firm up before you finish.

-Dip the cookies, one at a time, into the frosting and scrape all the excess off before setting them onto the parchment paper .
+Dip the Cookies.
+Using a fork, dip each cookie into the frosting and scrape all the excess off before setting them onto the prepared countertop or baking sheet.

-Repeat all the steps once the pink chocolate is all used up, starting with melting the remaining white chocolate chips, but this time, don’t add any color.
+Repeat.
+Continue these steps until the pink chocolate is all used up.
+Use the same method to make the white chocolate, but this time, don’t add any color.

-Leave iced cookies on the counter for a few hours to harden before trying to stack them.
-Or put them in the fridge to harden faster.
+Leave to Harden.
+Let the iced cookies sit on the counter for a few hours or put them in the fridge to harden.
+You want to make sure the chocolate has hardened before trying to stack them.

 This icing for these pink and white sugar cookies is also an excellent substitute for the chocolate in my chocolate covered pretzels recipe.